jimmygizmo/bedrock/README.md

 ---------------------------------------------------------------------------

-### Gold Mine of Modules - Ready for Release in June 2025
+### Numerous powerful features are nearly ready for release and coming soon!

 The following powerful modules and features are all completely or mostly mature in my prototype stack and ready for release.
 Most or all will be added to Bedrock revisions here in early June 2025.
 Everything is under